segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/nielsen-dcr-kotlin-android.md

     analytics.add(plugin = NielsenDCRDestination())
 ```

-Your events will now begin to flow to Nielsen-DCR in device mode.
+Your events contain Nielsen-DCR session data and will now begin to flow to Nielsen-DCR in device-mode.

 ## Screen / Page

-Segment supports translating `screen` or `page` to Nielsen as a Static App Measurement event.
-We will translate the following properties to the expected Nielsen metadata:
+Segment supports translating Screen or Page to Nielsen as a Static App Measurement event.
+Segment translates the following properties to the expected Nielsen metadata:

 | Segment Property Name | Nielsen    | Nielsen Description                     |
 | --------------------- | ---------- | --------------------------------------- |